-This underrated, ill-treated soldier has been celebrated as one of the original Mortal Kombat characters, but she's also been forgotten, left out of several editions.
+This soldier has been celebrated as one of the original Mortal Kombat characters, but she's also been left out of several editions.
 In the end, she's a survivor -- a character that, according to Game Rant, has evolved into "more than just a pretty face."

-This "bloodthirsty" half-vampire, half-human is a multimedia force, the star of her own game and movie franchises, as well as the (topless) face of the gaming industry for a famous Playboy profile.
+This half-vampire, half-human is a multimedia force -- the star of her own games and movies.
+(On the big screen, she was originally portrayed by Kristanna Loken of Terminator 3.)
+She was also the (topless) face of the gaming industry in a famous Playboy profile.

 Published:Caption:Joal RyanPhoto:Majesco Entertainment